 Kim Barnes leads The Callaway Bank as its President and CEO and has since October 2012.
 Her career in banking began, however as a lobby receptionist with The Callaway Bank in 1987.
 At the time, Kim was a recent graduate of William Woods University, with degrees in accounting and computer science.
 The timing was perfect because soon after she started the Bank decided to install its first in-house computer system.
-The president looked to Kim and said, “We think this would be a great fit for you,” and put her in charge of the project.
+The president looked to Kim and said, “We think this would be a great fit for you,” and put her on the implementation team for the project.

 Over the years Kim has held many positions throughout the Bank.
 Much of her service was behind the scenes where she spearheaded many of the bank’s products and services initiatives and Information Technologies Department.

 Kim’s vision for the Bank is to see it continue as an independent community bank dedicated to helping its clients succeed in their financial goals.
 “We want to be their consultant, their advisor, their partner in life.
 Our tagline, ‘We’re with you for the moments that matter,’ is entirely correct about how we feel.
 Because when our clients are successful and moving their businesses forward, then it makes us stronger, too,” says Kim.